wix/stylable/site/docs/references/mixin-syntax.md

 - Effects - easily describe complex effects
 - Macros - use code to define the CSS macros you need

-Mixins can be applied using either CSS or JavaScript/TypeScript.
+Mixins can be applied using either CSS or JavaScript.
 Mixins can recive parameters and those paramaters can be either CSS values or variables.

 ## CSS mixins